 Going back to the very beginning of human history, the archeological evidence shows children playing with various forms of material made of stones, sticks and bones from the Palaeolithic Era.
 The classical societies of ancient Greece and Rome also valued children’s play.
 Dr. Whitebread’s report points to Plato’s advocacy of free-play, gymnastics and other activities as “means for developing skills for adult life” and notes that Aristotle also emphasized the importance of play and physical activities in the development of the child.

-In the nineteenth century and the Civil War era, another popular active game among American children played was an outdoor game called “Annie Over.”
+When we look at the history of play in the Civil War era, a popular game for American children was "Annie Over".
 As described here, Annie Over bore some similarities to the modern game “Red Rover”.

 A game of Annie Over needed two teams, a ball, and some kind of barrier, like a log or a table, or possibly low wall.
 Teams stood on either side of the barrier.
 The team with the ball was "it."
 They yelled "Annie!" and throw the ball to a member of the opposing team.
 If the child didn't catch the ball, then that team was "it."
 If he or she catches the ball, the teams have to change sides fast.
 While the teams are running to change sides, the one who caught the ball tries to hit an opponent with the ball.
 If he or she succeeds, the child who was hit changes teams.
 The goal is to eliminate the other team.

-Moving into the twentieth century, the turn of the twentieth century saw a change in where children played with the unprecedented construction of parks and playgrounds throughout the United States.
+Moving into the twentieth century of history of play, the turn of the twentieth century saw a change in where children played with the unprecedented construction of parks and playgrounds throughout the United States.
 The introduction of now-classic toys such as the Lionel Train (1901), Crayola Crayons (1903), and Lincoln Logs (1916) also afforded children new outlets for creative and imaginative play.
 Open-ended games, such as hide-and-seek, tag and Simon Says were also popular, free and could be played anywhere by anyone.
-Other popular active games such as capture the flag and the playground game four square, although their origins are unclear and subject to debate, clearly emerged as popular among American children in the mid twentieth century.
+Other popular active games in our history of play such as capture the flag and the playground game four square, clearly emerged as popular games among American children in the mid-twentieth century.

-Looking back, Dr. Whitebread was correct in observing that the way play, including active play, manifests in a culture or society has historically been limited by the technology available.
+Looking back, Dr. Whitebread was correct in observing that the way our history of play, including active play, manifests in a culture or society has historically been limited by the technology available.
 Although active play has unquestionably evolved, what is all the more striking is how little has changed through time.
 Tag remains tag, hide and seek, Simon Says and variations on Annie Over have changed little in their essential elements.
-New technologies, specifically, newly available rubbers and other materials for balls and other implements have allowed some innovation to occur in the last century, but active play has remained otherwise remarkably static over time.
+New technologies, specifically, newly available rubbers and other materials for balls and other implements have allowed some innovation to occur in the last century.
+However, active play has remained remarkably static throughout our history of play.

 In today’s world however, technology no longer needs to be a limiting factor, but can instead be a springboard from which active play can launch to higher levels of fun, creativity and educational value.
 At Unruly Studios, we are focused on leveraging technology to deliver unique products that stimulate active, creative play – that encourage kids to break new ground, invent new games, create new rules of their own.
 Let’s get creative, let’s get messy, let’s get unruly, lets break out of the same old box and create something new, exciting and fun.